 An Overview Of The History Of Dental Implant

-Dental Implants were developed in 1952, in a laboratory in the university town of Lund, Sweden by Professor Per-Ingvar Brĺnemark, who had an "unlucky" accident during bone grafting research.
+Dentures or bridge restorations were once the only procedures used when replacing a missing tooth.
+However, they had very limited results.
+Then, dental Implants were developed in 1952, in a laboratory in the university town of Lund, Sweden by Professor Per-Ingvar Brĺnemark, who had an "unlucky" accident during bone grafting research.
 Much to his dismay, Dr. Brĺnemark discovered that it was impossible to recover any of the bone-anchored titanium microscopes he was using.
-The titanium plate had apparently bonded irreversibly to living bone tissue, an observation which contradicted all scientific theory at the time.
+The titanium plate had apparently bonded irreversibly to living bone tissue, an observation which stood in contradiction to all scientific theory at the time.

-Dr. Brĺnemark went on to demonstrate that under carefully controlled conditions, titanium could be structurally integrated into living bone with a very high degree of predictability, and without long-term soft tissue inflammation or rejection.
+Dr. Brĺnemark went on to demonstrate that, under carefully controlled conditions, titanium could be structurally integrated into living bone with a very high degree of predictability, and without either long-term soft tissue inflammation or rejection.
 “Osseointegration," was a term coined by Dr. Brĺnemark meaning the attachment of healthy bone to a titanium implant.